 One of the subcomponents of such a system landscape is software for document processing.
 By integrating such software, the classification and data extraction of your documents can be automated, which saves you time and money.
 Now, software with this functionality is not new per se.
 However, the architecture of the available solutions is very different and so is their performance and resilience for processing unstructured documents.
 For a more detailed explanation of the relevant differences between traditional extraction solutions and new machine learning-based approaches, please read this specific blog article here.

 But why is such automation software for documents so important in general?
-The answer is simple: With automated document processing you can fully automate many more standardized tasks and processes.
+The answer is simple: With intelligent document processing you can fully automate many more standardized tasks and processes.
 After all, you already have comprehensive automation options.
 However, as soon as documents come into play, there are always special cases that require additional processing by employees, thus preventing unnecessary automation, increasing processing times and generating additional costs.
 In addition, you are missing out on the opportunity to implement a “round the clock” online service, i.e. a 24/7 service, which could increase customer friendliness respectively experience.

 If you implement a modern extraction solution, you can change that.
 Three concrete dimensions for use cases stand out in particular: